 Do you still have the same plans and ambitions as you did 20 years ago?
 Do you think and dress the same way?
 Perhaps.
-Mostly likely not.
-Our business ambitions, just like our personal ones, evolve to varying degrees over time as we experience continuous cycles of business breakthroughs, successes and setbacks, steep learning curves and hard earned insights.
+Most likely not.
+Our business ambitions, just like our personal ones, evolve to varying degrees over time as we experience continuous cycles of business breakthroughs, successes and setbacks, steep learning curves and hard-earned insights.

 Maybe you’ve never done an assessment (no judgement!) but you can be sure your target customers have made rapid assumptions consciously or subconsciously based on how your business presents itself against your competitors.
 That should be enough of a motivation to warrant a candid review now of whether your brand really is positioned where you say it is, or to consider whether the direction has changed; competitive landscapes, changing lifestyles and consumer behaviours are constantly adapting and so too is your brand relevance.

 If you’re not getting the margin you deserve for your product or service it may be because you haven’t defined your brand position.

 Many businesses are poorly positioned in their marketplaces because they never dropped an anchor and so have drifted along with no clear navigation.
 Talk to your team to get their interpretations on what your business brand stands for, challenge it together and then get consensus and alignment.